devinkr/js-array-methods/readme.md

 }
 ```

-We can write a loop that uses this function...
+We can write a loop that uses this function:

 ```js
 const wdi21 = []